allmyloving/guacamole-anki/README.md

 ### Deployment

-For deploying the app to Google Cloud, firsty login to gcloud console, then in Terminal run `npm run build && gcloud app deploy`, type `Y`, when prompted to continue
+To deploy the app to Google Cloud, firsty login to gcloud console, then in Terminal run `npm run deploy`